5 Psychological Skills For Success Revealed By Research

 These Skills Aren’t Fixed

 You may notice that a couple of these skills are similar to certain personality traits (conscientiousness and emotional stability).
-But the researchers emphasize that these traits are something that can be fostered.
-They aren’t fixed for an individual.
+But the researchers emphasize that individuals can foster these traits.
+They aren’t fixed.

 And the experts say they can help both young and old: